enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

 `docker-compose up -d`{{execute}}

+The first time this operation requires several minutes since you have to build all the images for the containers that you defined in configuration file.

-As you can see from the output Docker has done the following steps automatically:
+As you can see from the output, Docker has done the following steps automatically:
 1. build image of the frontend and backend services
 2. starts container using the specified port mapping, environment variables and container names